Best DAC 2023: Ultimate Buyer’s Guide

 Overall this is a terrific budget option and definitely worth considering over the Schiit Modi 3+ or Topping E30 which would require buying a separate amplifier.
 It’s worth noting that the built-in headphone amplifier on the K3 is only designed for use with cans with an impedance of up to 150 Ω. So those with power-hungry headphones like the Beyerdynamic DT 990 or Sennheiser HD 650s should consider something else.

-Audioengine D1 32-bit Desktop DAC and Headphone Amp, Preamp, Laptop Desktop Headphone Amplifier, Pro Gaming and Musicians
+Audioengine D1 32-bit Desktop DAC and Headphone Amp, Preamp, Laptop, Amplifier, Gamers and Musicians

 5. Audioengine D1 24-bit DAC